-If you’re planning to deliver an IoT (Internet of Things) product, you may have a solid concept of the IoT Product Development process for the physical internet-connected device, since it’s the centerpiece of your solution.
-Similarly, you may have a general idea of how you’d like an associated smartphone app or web UI to look, as the UI is the main way that customers interact with your device.
+If you’re planning to deliver an IoT (Internet of Things) product, you may have a solid concept for the IoT product development process of physical connected products and software development process, since it’s the centerpiece of your solution.
+Similarly, you may have a general idea of how you’d like your connected devices or Web User Interface (UI) to look, as the UI is the main way that customers interact with your device in real time.

 - Economies of scale that allows relatively low prices and plenty of capacity.

 - A secure framework, although you are always responsible for a portion of the overall security.

 - Elasticity to quickly scale up (e.g. when your product sales and usage spike) or down (e.g if your product is not used much in a particular season).

 - A worldwide footprint that provides a shorter latency (i.e. a more responsive service).